-- 3 Exercise the application.
-You can use the session controls, described on page 74, to focus data collection. - 4 Exit the application.
+- 2 Click Start with Coverage Analysis on the DevPartner toolbar. - Exercise the application.
+You can use the session controls, described on page 82, to focus data collection. - 4 Exit the application.

 DevPartner collects coverage data as the application runs, and displays the data in the main window in Visual Studio when the analysis session ends.
 The session data file (.dpcov) appears in the DevPartner Studio folder in Solution Explorer.
 If you used the Snapshot session control, DevPartner creates a session file for each snapshot.